Bates College First-Year Experience

 First-Year Experience (FYE) Workshops

-The FYE Workshops consist of a set of new programs and existing resources, which are organized around a clear set of 6 values, and which explain key components necessary for successful transition to College.
-It is grounded in student development and student affairs research that suggests that student comprehension increases when programs have thematic coherence and resonate with student needs (e.g., information is provided when it is most useful or applicable to their lives).
+They are grounded in the same set of 6 values that animate the entire FYE, and they encourage successful academic and social transition to College.
+The FYE workshops are anchored in narrative values structure as well as tethered to the FYS and spaced over the first Fall semester because they draw student development research that suggests comprehension increases when programs have thematic coherence and resonate with student needs, i.e., information is provided when it is most useful or applicable to their lives).

 First-Year Centers (FYC) (Residence Life)